wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

 You can create a Web Application in Choreo as follows:

 1. Build and deploy a SPA from source code.
     - Create a Web Application component by linking your repository that includes the Web Application source code.
     - Select the relevant build preset.
 Default presets include React, Angular, and Vue.js.
 If you’re using a different SPA framework, you can try one of these presets as the configurations can be overridden to support most Javascript-based SPAs.
     - Enter the build command based on the your package manager.
 NPM, yarn, and pnpm are supported and the relevant package manager is run based on the dependency lock file in your repository (defaults to NPM if no lock file is present).
     - Specify the build output directory.
     - Specify the NodeJs version.
 Choreo does not pick the Nodejs version from the package.json engine property.
 The required Node version must be explicitly set in the build configuration.

     Once you create the Web Application component, Choreo will automatically generate a build pipeline for your Single Page Application and deploy it.

- 2. Bring your Dockerfile
+ 2. Bring your Dockerfile.
     - Create a Web Application component by linking your repository that includes the Dockerfile to your containerized web application.
     - Commit a Dockerfile to the connected git repository to have full control over your build process.

      This option is recommended if you are deploying a web server and not just a SPA (or a SPA with a more complex build process).

- 3. Static Websites
+ 3. Host static Websites.
      - To simply host some static web contents, create a Web Application component by linking your repository that includes the required static assets.
      - Select the **Static Websites** preset.

-     This preset does not trigger a ‘build’ process unlike the SPA presets, the files are taken from the path specified in the repository served as-is.
+     This preset does not trigger a ‘build’ process unlike the SPA presets, the files are taken from the path specified in the repository and served as it is.

 Let's follow an example on how you can build and deploy a SPA from source code.